US citizens and green card holders

 They should avoid investing in foreign-domiciled mutual or index funds.
 Older US citizens may want to look at iDeCo as a way of reducing Japanese income tax by saving in cash, but for younger people this is unlikely to be a good strategy.

-NISA accounts are a flexible way of reducing Japanese taxes on capital gains and dividends.
+NISA accounts are a flexible way of reducing Japanese taxes on capital gains and dividends, but they would not be tax-exempt in the eyes of the IRS, and most brokers in Japan only allow US citizens to trade Japanese individual stocks.

 There are two options that may simplify things for US citizens: